Final Review of the 2012 GW/NASP Public Policy Institute

-From July 11-17, 2012, 56 school psychologists, teachers, school administrators, graduate students and other interested people came to Washington, DC from 21 states and the District of Columbia to participate in the 2012 GW/NASP Public Policy Institute (PPI).
-The institute was co-sponsored by George Washington University (GW) Graduate School in Education and Human development (GSEHD).
-The 2012 PPI is the third institute since the approval of a formal partnership agreement between NASP and GW that allows the PPI to be offered on an annual basis.
+From July 11–17, 2012, 56 school psychologists, teachers, school administrators, graduate students, and other interested people came to Washington, DC from 20 states and the District of Columbia to participate in the 2012 GW/NASP Public Policy Institute (PPI).
+The institute was cosponsored by George Washington University (GW) Graduate School in Education and Human Development (GSEHD).
+The 2012 PPI is the 3rd institute since the approval of a formal partnership agreement between NASP and GW that allows the PPI to be offered on an annual basis.
 GW is one of the nations' premiere graduate schools training future leaders in special education and education public policy.
-GW brings to the partnership resources, professional expertise, and professional connections that help make the PPI a rich public policy and advocacy training experience for all involved.
+GW brings to the partnership resources, professional expertise, and professional connections that help make the PPI a rich public policy- and advocacy-training experience for all involved.

 2012 PPI participants come from across the United States including Alaska, the District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Maryland, Minnesota, Missouri, North Dakota, New Jersey, Nevada, New York, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, and Virginia.

 PPI participants had the option of participating in a 3-day training (July 11–13) for NASP Continuing Professional Development (CPD) credit or a 5-day training (July 11–13 and 16–17) for GW Graduate Semester Credit.

 An amazing line up of national experts presented information and engaged in dialogues with PPI participants.
 Here are a few of the national leaders and scholars who participated in this year's PPI:

 - Michael Usdan, Senior Fellow and Past President, Institute for Educational Leadership